EfstratiosLontzetidis/WhatHitMe/README.md

 # ⚠️ Common Issues

 • WhatHitMe presents an attributed Group or Campaign if every input given for techniques and software is included in that Group or Campaign.
-Its accuracy depends on the accuracy of your technique and software capability.
+Its accuracy depends on the accuracy of your technique and software extraction capability.
 In later versions likelihood will be included for each result.

 # Sidenote